 Matsui

-Matsui Under Base Blocker 301-LG Black (WS0533) is the maximum-density water-based dye migration blocker in the Matsui system — engineered for the most aggressive dye sublimation situations where standard blockers fail.
+Matsui Under Base Blocker 301-LG Black is the maximum-density dye migration blocker in the Matsui acrylic system — the escalation product for the most aggressive bleeders that standard gray blockers cannot hold.
 Deep black, carbon-based formulation provides the highest blocking density available for stopping dye migration on 100% polyester, sublimated garments, aggressive camo patterns, deep red and royal blue polyester, and any bleed-prone fabric that overwhelms lighter blockers.
-Print first, flash, then print your color layers on top.
-Works as an underbase under BOTH water-based Matsui inks AND plastisol inks — giving plastisol shops a softer, more flexible blocker alternative to traditional plastisol blockers.
-Low tack formula for smooth prints with minimal fabric lift.
-Prints through 110-305 mesh (thicker stencil preferred for maximum deposit and blocking coverage).
-Also the building block for creating Blocker 301 Gray — blend 90% Blocker Black LG + 10% Matsui Stretch White.
-Enhance production with Retarder MG (1-5%) for open time.
-Requires zero viscosity modifications.
-Cures at 320°F (160°C).
-PVC-free.
-OEKO-TEX® Standard 100, CPSIA, and HR4040 compliant.
+Works as an underbase under both water-based Matsui inks AND plastisol inks.
+Also the building block for DIY Blocker 301 Gray: blend 90% Black LG + 10% Matsui Stretch White.

 Price range: $29.99 through $399.99